openaustralia/yinyo/README.md

 skaffold dev --cache-artifacts=true
 ```

+Leave `skaffold dev` running and open a new terminal window.

 One of things that's now running is [MinIO](https://min.io/).
 To access it go to http://localhost:9000.
 Login with username `admin` and password `changeme`.

 Now, create a bucket called `clay` and a bucket called `morph`.
 You can do that from the control at the bottom right.